 Reaching a size of approximately 25 to 100 micrometers, capitate sessile trichomes are slightly larger than bulbous trichomes.
 They contain a single-cell stalk and bulbous head and are found in greater abundance in cannabis than bulbous trichomes.

 Capitate-stalked trichomes are the largest and most abundant trichomes found on the cannabis plant.
 These trichomes are considered the most important because they’re where the most abundant concentrations of cannabis compounds are found.
 The stalk of capitate-stalked trichomes is prominent, and the head is significantly bulbous.
 They’re also the ones that are visible to the naked eye.

 You may have already heard of the term biosynthesis.
 Biosynthesis is the process in which complex structures are built out of simple ones.
 Cannabinoids, terpenes and flavonoids are produced in the trichomes through the process of biosynthesis.

-There are three basic steps that take place in trichomes during biosynthesis to produce these cannabis compounds:
+During biosynthesis, there are three basic steps that take place in trichomes to produce these cannabis compounds:

 - Binding: When microscopic enzymes bind to one or two small molecules, known as substrates.

 - Prenylation: When substrates attach to each other, causing a chemical conversion of the substrates.

 - Cyclization: When the transformed substrate is passed to another enzyme, where it is further processed and subsequent changes are made.